mcarleio/konvert/README.md

 ### Type mappings

-For simple type mappings, like from `Instant` to `Date`, there already is a type converter provided with `Konvert`:
+For simple type mappings, like from `Instant` to `Date`, there already is a type converter provided with Konvert:

 ```kotlin
 @KonvertTo(PersonDto::class)